obled225/lomi./apps/api/README.md

 ## Overview

 This is the core API service that powers the lomi. platform.
-It handles payment processing, transaction management, webhook delivery, and provides a unified interface for integrating with PI-SPI and other payment providers.
+It handles payment processing, transaction management, webhook delivery, and provides a unified interface for integrating with π-SPI and other payment providers.

 ## Quick start